 Buddhas and bodhisattvas must perform acts of generosity to complete the six perfections (paramis).
 Indeed, Shakyamuni Buddha performed one of the greatest acts of generosity when he renounced his kingdom and inheritance.

 When the Buddha was 29 years old he went to live in the forest as a renunciant.
 But before he left, he turned down all of the wealth of his father’s kingdom.
 Indeed, enormous acts of generosity such as renunciation are not uncommon in Buddhist history.
-Buddhas have lived thousands of Bodhisattva lifetimes in which they have accrued large amounts of merit from practicing the Buddhist perfections.
+Buddhas have lived thousands of bodhisattva lifetimes in which they have accrued large amounts of merit from practicing the Buddhist perfections.
 As a result, this includes Shakyamuni Buddha but also other renown Buddhist deities such as Amitabha Buddha.

 “Vitarka Mudra” Buddha Statue Meaning

 The Vitarka mudra is the Buddhist symbol for intellectual debate.
-As a result, the Vitarka mudra is depicted close to the Buddha’s chest.
+As a result, the Vitarka mudra is depicted close to the Buddha’s heart.
 Additionally, the palm of the right hand is facing outwards with the index finger touching the thumb forming a circle.
 Indeed, this is similar to the Dharmachakra mudra.
 The circle symbolizes the constant flow of energy signifying that there is no beginning or end, only perfection.

 Also, the back of the left hand is flat in the lap with palm facing upwards in Dhyana mudra.
 Usually the alms bowl of a Buddhist monk is in the flat of the palm.